-- As an educational leader, how do you provide a collaborative culture among teachers and students? - How do you use data to determine effective practices to implement school/district-wide? - How do you support and guide the use of common formative assessments? - In what ways have you developed leadership team capacity for data-based decision making?
+- How do you support and guide the use of common formative assessments? - In what ways have you developed leadership team capacity for data-based decision making?

-Becoming and Instructional Leader in Your Building (Instructional Leadership)
+Becoming an Instructional Leader in Your Building (Instructional Leadership)

 Research shows a clear link between strong school leadership and student learning.
-Effective educational leaders know how to build and strengthen a network of organizational support that includes the professional capacity of teachers and staff, the professional community in which they learn and work, family and community engagement, and effective, efficient management and operations of the school.
+Effective educational leaders know how to build and strengthen a network of organizational support that includes the professional capacity of teachers and staff; the professional community in which they learn and work; family and community engagement; and effective, efficient management and operation of the school.
 Effective educational leaders are driven by the school's mission, vision, and core values.
 They are called to act ethically and with professional integrity.
 They promote equity and cultural responsiveness.
 Finally, effective educational leaders believe their school can always be better.